Salaam, Hello, Hola qué tal and Suilad, dear readers!

 My name is Manal and I am a freelance writer, photographer, researcher, traveler and adventurer (yes, I believe that can be a job description).
-I spent the first 22 years of my life in Lahore, Pakistan, and since then have lived in Berkeley (California), Ithaca and Brooklyn (New York).
-I recently moved to Madrid, Spain, where I am learning Spanish, getting to know the city, meeting new people, and regularly writing again.
-I write nonfiction, mostly personal musings and observations, but, as a trained journalist, I also do features, profiles, reviews, travel stories, brochures, photo & video packages.
+I spent the first 22 years of my life in Lahore, Pakistan, and since then have lived in Berkeley (California), Ithaca and Brooklyn (New York), and Madrid (Spain).
+I’ve presently alighted in Washington, D.C., where I’m getting acquainted with the city and trying to find gainful employment.
+I enjoy writing nonfiction, mostly personal musings and observations, but as a trained journalist, I also do features, profiles, reviews, travel stories, brochures, photo & video packages.

 So relax, look around, read some of my windswept words over a cup of coffee, and drop me a line if you would like me to contribute to your website or publication – or just to say hello!